 Grounding Indigenous Rights

 Local Contexts supports Indigenous communities to manage their intellectual and cultural property, cultural heritage, environmental data and genetic resources within digital environments.
 Local Contexts recognizes the inherent sovereignty that Indigenous communities have over knowledge and data that comes from lands, territories, and waters.

 Traditional Knowledge (TK) Labels

 The TK Labels are digital markers that define attribution, access, and use rights for Indigenous cultural heritage.
 Eighteen TK Labels have been developed through direct community partnership and collaboration.
 Each TK Label can be adapted and customized to reflect ongoing relationships and authority including proper use, guidelines for action, or responsible stewardship and re-use.

 Biocultural (BC) Labels

 The BC Labels focus on accurate provenance, transparency and integrity in research engagements.
 The BC Labels are digital markers that define community expectations and consent about appropriate use of collections and data.
 They connect data to people and environments over time.
 The BC Labels provide a practical application of Indigenous data governance principles to issues of access and benefit-sharing for genetic resources.

 Local Contexts Hub

 The Local Contexts Hub allows Indigenous communities to adapt TK & BC Labels to their needs and share them safely with institutions, researchers and data repositories.

-Local Contexts provides a new set of procedural workflows that emphasize vetting content, collaborative curation, ethical management and sustained outreach practices within institutions.
+Local Contexts also provides a new set of procedural workflows that emphasize vetting content, collaborative curation, ethical management and sustained outreach practices within institutions.
 For researchers, Local Contexts provides specific Notices that support the recognition of Indigenous interests and function as place-holders on collections, data, or in a sample field until a TK or a BC Label is added by the community to replace it.